troysung/Xlab-k8s-gpu/README.md

 ## Introduction

-Accelerative algorithm of solving large sparse linear algebraic equation using C++ language, implementing *Jacobi Method*, *Gauss—Seidel Method*, *Successive Over-Relaxation (SOR) Method*, *Steepest Descent Algorithm*, and *Conjugate Gradient Method*.
+GPU-accelerated algorithms for solving large sparse linear algebraic equations using C++ language, implementing *Jacobi Method*, *Gauss—Seidel Method*, *Successive Over-Relaxation (SOR) Method*, *Steepest Descent Algorithm*, and *Conjugate Gradient Method*.
 Among these, we also implemented *Jacobi Method* and *Steepest Descent Algorithm* using Nvidia CUDA API to accelerate these algorithms.

 It is a collaborative, interdisciplinary project drawing on expertise from School of Software Engineering and College of Civil Engineering, Tongji University, Shanghai.